Commands#

 trident init#

-Initializes Trident Workspace and generates new Fuzz Test Template.
-Creates the following structure:
+Initializes Trident Workspace and generates a new Fuzz Test Template.
+Works with both Anchor and vanilla Solana programs.

 project-root